Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/templating.rst

    These control how the new bones are named.
 By default, they just take the same names as the originals from the template, except for the final number, increased as needed.
-However, if the template bones have "&s" somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the *Side* text field.
+However, if the template bones have "&s" somewhere in their name, this "placeholder" will be replaced in the "templated" bones' name by the content of the *Side* text field.
    Similarly, a "&n" placeholder will be replaced by the *Number* field content.
    If you enable the small *auto* button, the *Number* field content is auto-generated, producing a number starting from nothing, and increased each time you press the *Convert* button,